stefanvictora/hue-scheduler/README.md

   Living room  civil_dawn  on:true  bri:254  ct:2000  tr:20min
   ~~~

   Or else, the light will simply turn on immediately with the previous or default light state, ignoring the defined transition time.
-This is not an issue when turning lights off.
+This is not an issue when turning the lights off.

 - `days`: defines the **days of week** on which the defined state should be active.
 Supported values: [`Mo|Mon` | `Tu|Tue|Di` | `We|Wen|Mi` | `Th|Thu|Do` | `Fr|Fri` | `Sa|Sat` | `Su|Sun|So`].
 You can either separate the desired days by `,` or use `-` to define a range.
 Or use a combination of both.
 For example: `days:Mo-We,Fr-Su`.
 Hue Scheduler also supports ranges crossing over the end of the week, for example: `Sa-Tu`, which is a shorthand for `Mo,Tu,Sa,Su`.